Table of Contents

-The rise and consumption of the Internet has rewired the brains of our children and it is up to us to make sure that they are receiving information in a way that’s they can digest and understand.
+The rise and consumption of the Internet have rewired the brains of our children and it is up to us to make sure that they are receiving information in a way that’s they can digest and understand.

 Think about it with your own kids.
 You try to have a conversation with them and how often do they start getting distracted.
-Some of that does have to do with the age but a lot of it also has to do with the world that they are currently living in.
+Some of that does have to do with age but a lot of it also has to do with the world that they are currently living in.

 This generation is known as Generation Z and frankly, if they are interested in the topic, they are watching video after video on platforms like YouTube to find out what the answers are to their questions.